Purposes of sentencing

 No doubt, predictions of future danger may be unreliable, but, as the case of Veen shows, they may also be right.
 Common law sentencing principles … permit or require such predictions at the time of sentencing, which will often be many years before possible release.

-Kirby J on the other hand discussed the unreliability of predictions of criminal dangerousness in Fardon v Attorney General for the State of Queensland at [124]–[125].
+Justice Kirby on the other hand discussed the unreliability of predictions of criminal dangerousness in Fardon v Attorney General for the State of Queensland at [124]–[125].

 Findings as to future dangerousness and likelihood of reoffending do not need to be established beyond reasonable doubt: R v SLD (2003) 58 NSWLR 589 at [40].
-In R v SLD, a case where the 13 year old offender fatally stabbed a three year old girl, the sentencing judge took into account that the applicant poses “a significant risk of recidivism and of being a serious risk to the community in terms of potentially killing again or committing sexual offences”.
-The court stated at [40]:
+In R v SLD, a case where the 13 year old offender fatally stabbed a three year old girl, the sentencing judge took into account that the offender posed “a significant risk of recidivism and of being a serious risk to the community in terms of potentially killing again or committing sexual offences”.
+The Court stated at [40]:

 A sentencing judge is not bound to disregard the risk that a prisoner would pose for society in the future if he was at liberty merely because he or she cannot find on the criminal onus that the prisoner would re-offend.
 The view that the risk of future criminality can only be determined on the criminal standard is contrary to all the High Court decisions since Veen (No 1).

 R v SLD was approved in R v McNamara [2004] NSWCCA 42 at [23]–[30] and Knight v R [2006] NSWCCA 292 at [30].
-Earlier, in R v Harrison (unrep, 20/2/97, NSWCCA) at 319, the court held that a sentencing judge is not required to be satisfied beyond reasonable doubt that an offender will in fact re-offend in the future.
-It is sufficient, for the purpose of considering the protection of the community, if a risk of re-offending is established by the Crown.
+Earlier, in R v Harrison (unrep, 20/2/97, NSWCCA) at 319, the Court held a sentencing judge is not required to be satisfied beyond reasonable doubt that an offender will in fact re-offend in the future.
+It is sufficient, for the purpose of considering community protection, if the Crown establishes a risk of re-offending.

 [2-260] To promote the rehabilitation of the offender: s 3A(d)

-Rehabilitation as a purpose of sentencing is aimed at the renunciation by the offender of his or her wrongdoing and the offender’s establishment or re-establishment as an honourable law-abiding citizen: Vartzokas v Zanker (1989) 51 SASR 277 at 279.
+Rehabilitation as a purpose of sentencing is aimed at the renunciation by the offender of their wrongdoing and the offender’s establishment or re-establishment as a law-abiding citizen: Vartzokas v Zanker (1989) 51 SASR 277 at 279.
 It has long been recognised as an important consideration in sentencing offenders, even in cases where the seriousness of the objective circumstances call for a custodial sanction.
-The concept of rehabilitation includes ensuring that an offender will not re-offend by addressing underlying issues that bear upon the risk of recidivism: R v Pogson (2012) 82 NSWLR 60 at [103].
-However, rehabilitation as a concept is broader than merely avoiding re-offending.
+The concept of rehabilitation includes ensuring that an offender will not reoffend by addressing underlying issues that bear upon the risk of recidivism: R v Pogson (2012) 82 NSWLR 60 at [103].
+However, rehabilitation as a concept is broader than merely avoiding reoffending.
 In R v Pogson, McClellan CJ at CL and Johnson J at [124]–[125], Price, RA Hulme and Button JJ agreeing at [152], [155]–[156], stated:

 [R]ehabilitation has as its purpose the remodelling of a person’s thinking and behaviour so that they will, notwithstanding their past offending, re-establish themselves in the community with a conscious determination to renounce their wrongdoing and establish or re-establish themselves as an honourable law abiding citizen: Vartzokas v Zanker at 279 (King CJ).